lg-x-vCedeb/Gitory/Read_me.txt

 (The remote and the local are different.
 The remote just gets the rebased version items and the local remains the modified items which have not been rebased)

+remote-tracking branches:

+	"During a clone, git creates a remote branch for every branch on the remote (like 'origin/master').
+It then creates a local branch that tracks the currently active branch on the remote, which is 'master' in most cases. (default case)."

+	It explains why the following command output as cloning:
+		- 'local branch "master" set to track remote branch "origin/master"' (The connection between "master" and "origin/master" is explained simply by the "remote tracking" property of branches.)

+	Which can be set with two methods:
+		1. "git checkout -b <theBranchtoTrackRemote> <remote>" e.g "git checkout -b totallyNotMaster origin/master"
+		2. "git branch -u <remote> <theBranchtoTrackRemote>" e.g. "git branch -u origin/master totallyNotMaster" The difference of them is that "checkout" command can create a new branch as "<theBranchtoTrackRemote>"not existing.

 git status